titsaa/lfcs/domains/1-essential-commands/b.md

 Find files with depth 3 and size above 2 mb:
 `find . -maxdepth 3 -type f -size +2M`

-Find files with permission 777 and remove them:
-`find /home/user -perm 777 -exec rm '{}' +`
+Find files with permission 777 and remove them all at once: `find /home/user -perm 777 -exec rm {} +` to execute the rm command on each line found: `find /home/user -perm 0777 -exec rm {} \;`

-> Using `-exec` with a semicolon (eg. "find . -exec ls '{}' \;"), will execute the command separately for each argument passed, while using a plus sign instead (e.g "find . -exec ls '{}' +"), as many arguments as possible are passed to a single command: if the number of arguments exceeds the system's maximum command line length, the command will be called multiple times.
+> Using `-exec` with a semicolon (eg. "find . -exec ls {} \;"), will execute the command separately for each argument passed, while using a plus sign instead (e.g "find . -exec ls {} +"), as many arguments as possible are passed to a single command: if the number of arguments exceeds the system's maximum command line length, the command will be called multiple times.

 Find files based on how many times they have been accessed (`-atime n`) or modified (`-mtime n`) (with `n` = n*24 hours ago):
 `find /etc -iname "*.conf" -mtime -180 –print`